jundalisay/spblist/content/en/research/spinoza/cartesian/part-2/prop-01.md

 Corollary: Bodies that occupy equal space, say, gold and air, have the same amount of matter or corporeal substance.

-Proof: Corporeal substance consists not in hardness (e.g., of gold) nor in softness (e.g. , of air) nor in any of the sensible qualities (Prop.
-I Part 2), but only in extension (Prop.
-2 Part 2).
+Proof: Corporeal substance [metaphysical aether] consists only in extension [metaphysical space] (Prop.
+2 Part 2), not in:
+- hardness (e.g., of gold)
+- softness (e.g. , of air)
+- any of the sensible qualities (Prop.
+I Part 2)

 By hypothesis, there is the same amount of space or (Def.
-6) extension in the one as in the other.
+6) extension [metaphysical space] in the one as in the other.
 Therefore, there will also be the same amount of corporeal substance.
 Q.E.D.

 ## Proposition 5: There are no atoms